pineapple-EPITA/fit-company/adr/02-coach-service-migration.md

    - Keep the old endpoint ready just in case

 4. **Phase 4: Cleanup**
-   - Once we're confident, remove the old code
+   - Once we're confident, we will remove the old code
    - Update docs
    - Clean up the nginx config

-## Technical Stuff
+## Technical approaches

 ### API Design
 We kept the API simple with a single endpoint for WOD generation.
 Here's what we're using: